vinarmani/truf-node/README.md

 - Requires specific secrets (AWS credentials, session secrets, private keys)
 - Deploys to AWS using CDK
-- Uses existing genesis file and private keys for TSN nodes
+- Uses existing genesis file and private keys for TN nodes
 - Instances are not redeployed on every execution

 For detailed configuration and usage, refer to the workflow files in the `.github/workflows/` directory.